juliorkm/EDOPro-Custom-Skills/README.md

 		}
 ```

-And these in 'urls' to download card images.
+And these to the `"urls"` list to download card images.
 ```json
 		{
 			"url": "https://raw.githubusercontent.com/juliorkm/EDOPro-Custom-Skills/main/pics/{}.png",